-- Body is fully lowered and Isolation Switch is turned OFF. - Pivot Pins are returned to the rear corner sockets. - Sideboard is securely latched. - Rear wheels are clear of any tipped material. - Pendant Wanderlead is un-plugged and stowed. - All precautions detailed in 'Controls' are observed.
+- Body is fully lowered, Isolation Switch is turned OFF and Pendant Wanderlead is stowed. - Pivot Pins are returned to the rear corner sockets. - Sideboard is securely latched. - Rear wheels are clear of any tipped material. - All precautions detailed in 'Controls' are observed.